wendyverdonk93/docs/content/payment-methods/wallet/applepay/refund-apple-pay.md

 The transaction and order status are now _initialized_.
 As long as the transaction and order status are marked as _initialized_, the refund can be cancelled.
 When the transaction status is marked as _completed_, the refund is processed correctly.

-A refund will be processed on the Apple Pay account of the customer within the next business day.
+A refund will be processed on the Apple Pay account and credit card statement of the customer within the next business day.

 >_Outgoing payments will not be processed if your MultiSafepay balance is insufficient._